-The imbalance between forward and backward transitions in Brownian circuits is directly related to energy cost through the local detailed balance condition.
-In this subsection, we discuss how computation time, circuit size, and energy input determine the overall computation cost of a Brownian circuit.
+The imbalance between forward and backward transitions in Brownian circuits is directly related to the energy cost through the local detailed balance condition.
+In this subsection, we discuss how the computation time, circuit size, and energy input determine the overall computational cost of a Brownian circuit.

-In our numerical analyses, we controlled two key parameters: the circuit size and the forward transition rate $\gamma_+$.
+In our numerical analyses, we controlled two key parameters: the circuit size and forward transition rate $\gamma_+$.
 The local detailed balance condition relates the energy cost $E$ associated with each forward transition to

-Thus, increasing $\gamma_+$ is equivalent to supplying energy to the circuit.
-Because $\gamma_+$ strongly influences the computation time, quantified by the mean FPT, the energy cost is intrinsically connected to the dynamical computational performance of the circuit.
-Meanwhile, circuit complexity, as measured by circuit size, also constrains the overall computational time.
-Consequently, the computation cost of a Brownian circuit must be understood in terms of both energy input and circuit size.
+Thus, an increasing $\gamma_+$ is equivalent to supplying energy to the circuit.
+Because $\gamma_+$ strongly influences the computation time, quantified by the mean FPT, the energy cost is intrinsically related to the dynamical computational performance of the circuit.
+Meanwhile, circuit complexity, as measured by the circuit size, also constrains the overall computational time.
+Consequently, the computational cost of a Brownian circuit must be understood in terms of both energy input and circuit size.

 For SoP circuits, the state-transition diagram is effectively one-dimensional, and the forward/backward balance is exactly symmetric at every intermediate state.
-Consequently, the dynamical transition occurs at $\gamma_c=\gamma_-$, corresponding to the zero-energy limit.
-At first glance, this suggests an energetic advantage.
-However, this benefit is compensated by the exponential growth of circuit size, such that a function with $N$ inputs requires $\order{2^N}$ gates and wires.
+Consequently, a dynamical transition occurs at $\gamma_c=\gamma_-$, which corresponds to the zero-energy limit.
+This initially suggests an energy advantage.
+However, this benefit is compensated for by the exponential growth of the circuit size, such that a function with $N$ inputs requires $\order{2^N}$ gates and wires.
 Although the computation time remains polynomial for $\gamma_+\ge \gamma_-$, linear for $\gamma_+> \gamma_-$, and quadratic at $\gamma_+=\gamma_-$, the exponential growth in circuit size dominates the total computational cost.
-Thus, even though zero-energy computation is formally realized at $\gamma_+=\gamma_-$, SoP circuits are not computationally efficient because their space complexity becomes considerably more cumbersome than any advantages gained from the energy-balanced design.
+Thus, even though zero-energy computation is formally achieved at $\gamma_+=\gamma_-$, SoP circuits are not computationally efficient because their space complexity becomes considerably more cumbersome than any advantages gained from the energy-balanced design.